Boss (video games): Superboss

 A superboss is a type of boss most commonly found in role-playing video games.
 They are considered optional enemies and do not have to be defeated to complete the game.
 However, not all optional bosses are superbosses.
 They are generally much more powerful than the bosses encountered as part of the main game's plot or quest, more difficult even than the final boss and often players are required to meet certain conditions in the game or complete a sidequest or the entire game to fight the superboss.
-Though what qualifies as the earliest superboss is unclear, the concept dates back to at least the late 1980s with the optional bosses WarMECH in Final Fantasy and the Night Terror in Wasteland.
+Though what qualifies as the earliest superboss is unclear, the concept dates back to at least the late 1980s with the optional bosses Warmech in Final Fantasy and the Night Terror in Wasteland.
 In Final Fantasy VII, players may choose to seek out and fight the Ruby and Emerald Weapons.
 Some superbosses will take the place of the final boss if certain requirements are met.
 Some superbosses can yield special items or skills that cannot be found any other way that can give players a significant advantage during playthrough of the rest of the game, such as added experience or an extremely powerful weapon.
 For example, the "raid bosses" from Borderlands 2 give rare loot unavailable anywhere else.
 Some superbosses in online games have an immense amount of health and must be defeated within a time limit by having a large number of players or parties working together to defeat the boss.
 Examples of such superbosses can be found in games like Pokémon Go and World of Warcraft, and are generally referred to as a raid.
-Toby Fox's games Undertale and Deltarune both feature superbosses in the form of Undyne the Undying, Sans, Jevil, Spamton NEO, the Roaring Knight, and the Hammer of Justice.
+Toby Fox's games Undertale and Deltarune both feature superbosses.
 In each act of Ultrakill, achieving a perfect rank in every level unlocks a secret level containing an exceptionally challenging boss in the form of a Prime Soul.
-The two currently accessible Prime Souls, Minos Prime and Sisyphus Prime, are both regarded as the most difficult bosses in the game.
-Some major video game series have recurring superbosses, such as the Ultima Weapon and Omega Weapon in Final Fantasy and the Amon clan in Yakuza.
+Some video game series have recurring superbosses, such as the Ultima Weapon and Omega Weapon in Final Fantasy and the Amon clan in Yakuza.